This Babbel review has been a long time in the making.

 Babbel has developed its own speech recognition system.

 The program listens to your voice and then compares it to their own native speaker samples for instant feedback.

 According to its developer, it’s browser-based which means that it doesn’t require server or API calls to check your pronunciation (not that this matters much to the end user but it just means that the app is able to work faster — which is good because the rest of the app is incredibly slow loading).

-I’ve tested it out with Russian and found it works quite well.
+I’ve reviewed and tested it out with Russian and found it works quite well.

 I usually don’t recommend relying on speech recognition software as it’s never going to be 100% accurate (RS often gives wrong feedback for instance).
 You’re always better off jumping on italki and getting natural feedback from a human (read my full italki review).

 But for what it does, I think Babbel has developed a quality speech recognition component.

 Babbel has very competitive pricing which I think is great (even better if you use a Babbel coupon).